johneckert/stagedoor/Notes.md

     --> location = city, contract_type = contract + rating
     --> how to load contract template based on venue? for now, drop down for each option, later, validates? > move contract_type to venue
     ---> done
-  -> load list of venues when you select a company for datalist --> validates that company owns venue on form submit -> integrate ruby google charts wrapper in order to create graphs!
+  -> validates that company owns venue on form submit -> integrate ruby google charts wrapper in order to create graphs!